5 Tax Moves To Make Before 2024 Ends (That Can Boost Your Refunds Next Year)

 If your children are not yet of schooling age (6 years and below), you can still claim for childcare fees to a registered child care centre or kindergarten up to maximum of RM3,000.

 If you own an electric car, more good news!
-You can claim up to RM2,500 for costs related to EV charging facilities, including installation, rental or hire-purchase of equipment into 2023.
+You can claim up to RM2,500 for costs related to EV charging facilities, including installation, rental or hire-purchase of equipment.
+This tax relief has been extended until 2027.

 While there is no way to avoid paying tax, one can certainly make wise decisions that can lead to savings in tax payment.
 The key is to have knowledge on the many saving options available.